hrmnjt/way-to-go-present/README.md

 Are you bored of powerpoints and want to make slide that get the content correct.
 You can use go.talks/present tool to create slides that look great and simple and lets you focus on the content.
 All that with minimal effort while maintaining content with code and version control.

+This project serves as a base for your presentation.

 ## Usage

 ### Build and run your content locally: